You're all set!

 Preventing termites is crucial for safeguarding your home and can lead to substantial savings.
 Since termites thrive in moist environments, it's vital to eliminate dampness around your property.
 Here are some effective strategies:

-• Regular Inspections: Regularly check for plumbing leaks, improper soil grading, and ensure air conditioners are not causing moisture build-up.
+• Regular Inspections: Check for plumbing leaks and improper soil grading regularly and ensure air conditioners are not causing moisture build-up.

 • Minimize Wood Contact: Reduce wood-to-ground contact as much as possible.
 Replacing soil near wooden structures with sand can deter termites, as they cannot tunnel through sand.